jbock-java/jbock/README.md

 Create an abstract class, or alternatively a Java interface, and add the `@Command` annotation.
-In this class or interface, each abstract method corresponds either to a *named option* or a *positional parameter*.
+In this class or interface, each abstract method must be parameterless, and corresponds either to a *named option* or a *positional parameter*.

 ````java
 @Command